Vanilla Mascarpone Fudge Recipe

 If you have a sweet tooth, this is at the top of the list for fudges.
 You may want some strong coffee to wash this down with.

-Pour into the buttered pan and let set and get hard (will take about an hour.)
+- Pour into the buttered pan and let set to harden (will take about an hour.)

 - You may find it easier to cut it into pieces before it gets completely hard.
 You can still leave the pieces in the dish to finish hardening, just get them cut.